huzaifahp7/huzaifahp7.github.io/_writing/06-24-2025-problems-solutions.md

 My trip from D.C. to New York marked the end of the first leg of my summer travel plans.
 Each place offered something significant — a new rhythm, a quiet reminder, a change in perspective, and the motivation to do more.
 On Saturday night, a brief conversation with a stranger left a lasting impression.

 Back at my apartment, their words echoed.
 I kept thinking about how so many of us move through life burdened by our own worries, yet still carry within us a powerful instinct: to help.
-Even when exhausted, the heart reaches out.
 That’s when these lines came to me, trying to capture that very truth.

 (Excuse the broken Farsi.
 Feel free to reach out with any grammatical suggestions.)

 ---

-**Che konam baa in hayula-ye be-rehm o be-qarar ast?**
+**Che konam baa in hayula-ye be-rehem o be-qarar ast?**
 *What should I do with this material world — unkind and restless at its core?*
 **Har taraf insaan ghamgin o pareshan ast.**
 *Everywhere I turn, I see people weary and worried.*